Get This Right – Your Advertising Agency Process

 A bit of background.
 When I worked at Saatchi & Saatchi one of the accounts I ran was Northwest Airlines.
 At that time, a time when airlines spent big bucks, their media budget was $60 million per year.
 At the standard 15% commission, we generated $9 million in agency revenues. $9 million!
 Ah, the good old days.
 Days when an agency minted bucks even if some of our processes were a bit wanky.

-Today, process, the art and science of managing agency staff, expenditures and time, is critical to your managing profitability.
+Today, process: the art and science of managing client relations, agency staff, expenditures, and time, is critical to profitability.

 I built this client process plan for them and thought, why not share it?
-To protect the innocent, this full-service ad agency is renamed… Wonderful Advertising.
+To protect the innocent, this full-service ad agency has been renamed… Wonderful Advertising.
 I think that these general principles and actions can be applied to any communications agency type.